 11. Leeds Castle

-If you want to shortlist the top 10 castles in England, surely Leeds Caste must figure on this list.
+If you want to shortlist the top 10 castles near London, surely Leeds Caste must figure on this list.
 Famously known to be the house of Henry VIII who made some major renovations for his first first Catherine of Aragon, Leeds Castle is a popular day out among locals.
 You will find beautiful gardens, different events every year, two different children’s playgrounds and even a mini golf.
 Leeds Castle is probably one of the most popular thing to do in Kent with kids.

 Address: Broomfield, Maidstone ME17 1PL